 - Bike in good condition (or rent one from us)

 - Spare tube – If the tube totally blows, you will be out of luck without a replacement tube.
 Even if you get a patchable flat, it is easier to simply put on a good tube and do any patching after the day’s ride is over.
 If you’re renting a bike from us, don’t worry about bringing a spare tube.

 - Water bottle(s)

-- Rack bag – It is really uncomfortable to ride with a pack on your back for any distance.
-Especially if you are riding multiple days, you should have a back rack and a pack to stow stuff in.
+- Rack bag or small backpack.
 Trying to bungie stuff on a rack can be at the least annoying and at the worst dangerous.
 If you are renting a bike from us, we supply a bike pack for your bike.

 Good To Have But Not Required

 - A bike pump and standard tools.